 Episode 2 – James Barker on Source Zone Remediation

-Jim discusses remediation technologies that target source zones containing Non Aqueous Phase Liquids (NAPLs), such solvents and hydrocarbons.
+Jim discusses remediation technologies that target source zones containing Non-Aqueous Phase Liquids (NAPLs), such as solvents and hydrocarbons.
 He makes the point that even under highly controlled research conditions, it is unrealistic to expect complete source removal.